 For an inadequately brief overview, the autistic brain is one that processes differently than the non-autistic brain.
 In simplistic terms, input is handled much like a math equation is computed, rationally and deliberately in a different area of the brain than most.
-Most social cues are handled this way as well, at least for me.
-Obviously there’s more to it but that means the interaction experience doesn’t go down as expected for regular folks but they can’t quite put their finger on why.
+Social cues are handled this way as well, at least for me.
+Obviously there’s more to it but, generally speaking, all this means the interaction experience doesn’t go down as expected for regular folks and they can’t quite put their finger on why.

 Long ago, I memorized the interaction styles, verbal cues, tonality, body language, gestures, and more of people in general and, when interacting, offered the appropriate response as needed.
 Growing up, I assumed that was just how life was “done”.
 I thought everybody learned this way and that I was just behind.
 I observed that conversation was an inexplicable and tedious ritual of exchanging pat phrases and facial expressions in order to achieve an end and that somehow, everyone but me was perfectly chill with this.
 Today I know that behavior is called “masking”.
 The term refers to the persona developed to cope with societal demands.

 My persona became highly developed.
 It became all that I was.
 Yay, I thought.
 I was “doing life right!”
 And when I saw that I wasn’t, I’d adjust.
 I’d study and practice harder.
 I’d arrange my face in the right postures and pitch my voice up high while keeping my vocabulary down low.
 I smiled and made all kinds of eye contact.
 I had eye contact to spare!
 But still, people would be put off.

 It could happen right away — like if I forgot to use the proper greeting phrases in a coffee shop before placing my order — or it could happen after a weeks or months of getting to know someone new.
 With every “How To Do Life” box checked off, I’d assumed that things weren’t turning out for as I expected because I wasn’t making my social calculations fast enough.